Michaelgwei86/kubernetes/Kubernetes/README.md

         cpu:
   nodeName: controlplane

-- when a pod tried to exceed reouces out of it limits, the system throttles the containers so that it doesnt use more than it limit,
+- When a pod tries to exceed resources out of its limits, the system throttles the containers so that it doesn't use more than its limit,
-- as for memory, a container can use more memory resources than its limit. but a pod ccan not
+- as for memory, a container can use more memory resources than its limit. but a pod cannot
-- By default, k8s does not have request and limit set, therefore resources can consume as much as they need.
+- By default, k8s does not have a request and limit set, therefore resources can consume as much as they need.
-- One pod can consume more and prevent other from running.
+- One pod can consume more and prevent others from running.
-- When a cpu limit is set without request, k8s sets request to thesame as limit
+- When a cpu limit is set without request, k8s set request to the same as limit
-- When cpu request and limits are set, then they stay within the range.
-But if one pod isnt sonsuming resources, then it is securing resources that other pods could use.
+- When cpu requests and limits are set, then they stay within the range.
+But if one pod isn't consuming resources, then it is securing resources that other pods could use.
-- When request are set without limits, any pods can consume as mamny cpus are required and when a pod needs more
+- When requests are set without limits, any pods can consume as many cpus are required and when a pod needs more
-  resources, it has a gauranteed resource but without a limit.
+  resources, it has a guaranteed resource but without a limit.
 Make sure all pods have requests set.

 LimitRanges as objects can be used to ensure that every pod created has some default values at the namespace level.
 You can set it for both cpu and memory at the ns level. all pods will assume that standard.
-ResourceQuota can also be sued to set resource limits at the level of the NameSpace.
+ResourceQuota can also be used to set resource limits at the level of the NameSpace.

 DEAMONSETS:

-Deamonsets are like replicasets which helps you run one instance of pods, but it runs one copy of your pod on every
+Deamonsets are like replicasets which help you run one instance of pods, but it runs one copy of your pod on every
 node on the cluster.
-the deamonset ensures that one copy of the pod is alway runniing on every node in the cluster.
+the deamonset ensures that one copy of the pod is always running on every node in the cluster.
-A use case is that if you are deploying a log collecting or moniroting agent . objevts like the kube-proxy and network uses deamonsets because they have to run on every node.
+A use case is if you are deploying a log collecting or monitoring agent. objects like the kube-proxy and network use deamonsets because they have to run on every node.

 apiVersion: apps/v1
 kind: Deamonset